Agoric/documentation/main/getting-started/deploying.md

 ## Application service deployment and setup

 Next, let's look at *application deployment and setup*.
-As compared to contract deployment, you need to customize the API server deployment and setup much more for your particular application and contract.
-Some Dapps use a singleton contract instance **tyg todo: Could use a succinct defintion of "singleton" here.
-I think it means one basic contract that only interacts with itself, but aren't sure about that** that potentially must:
+As compared to contract deployment, you need to customize the Agoric API server deployment and setup much more for your particular application and contract.
+Some Dapps use a singleton contract instance which presumes that it will be installed once and serve all customers (as opposed to an auction or swap contract, which is installed once, but instantiated separately for each sale it manages).
+A singleton potentially must:
 - Be created.
 - Find and connect to on-chain resources such as issuers for specific currencies
 - Create new on-chain resources like new currencies or NFTs